ssonpethkar/Preparation/practise/react_questions.md

     - React router is a library for handling routing and enables navigation and rendering of different component based on the URL.

 #  What is node module in React js
+    - Node modules is a folder that stores all dependencies(libraries and packages) your react projects need to run

 #  What is the default localhost server port in react js.
 | Tool               | Default Port               |
 | ------------------ | -------------------------- |